NiKrause/orbit-blog/ISSUES.md

 ### Todos, Features, Issues
 - Todos:
+    - [ ] first time loading seems still slow - what can be optimized?
-    - [ ] Feature: Make voyager host configurable via settings (everybody should be able to use its private voyager(s))
+    - [ ] Feature: Make voyager host configurable via settings (everybody should be able to use its own private voyager(s))
     - [ ] Feature: Implement IPNS-OrbitDB-blockchain-link: Store an OrbitDB-Address in a blockchain transaction (e.g. Namecoin) name: ipns/example.com / ipns/ipnspubkey value: /orbitdb/address - when a website / app is loaded via ipns e.g. example-com/ipns.localhost:8081 pwa can extract the ipns name from the hostname and lookup an OrbitDB from a blockchain to load as default!
 Also set x-ipfs-path in nginx header.
     - [ ] BUG: during a demo with a blogger, I couldn't add his orbitdb address
     - [ ] BUG: add remote db didn't work (mermaid)